-If you plan to display your painting, you can add a layer of varnish with UV protection to keep the paint from being damaged by dust, smoke, fingerprints, or sunlight.
+If you plan to display your painting, consider adding a layer of varnish with UV protection to keep the paint from being damaged by dust, smoke, fingerprints, or sunlight.
 This is an important step if you want your painting to look the same for years to come.

 Varnishes are available in matte, satin, gloss and high gloss.
-Each of these will give your painting a different look, so take time to decide which one will suit your particular painting best.
+Each of these will give your painting a different look, so take time to decide which one will best suit your work.

 Seagull Painting Slideshow